mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The war shattered the Kingdom of Drinax.
 The other worlds had chafed under Drinax rule for years and the Drinaxians had resorted to the tactics of the Sindalian Empire of old, bombing planets to keep them in line.
-The Hierate returned the favour tenfold – Drinax was nearly glassed by the Ahroay’if.
+The Hierate returned the favor tenfold – Drinax was nearly glassed by the Ahroay’if.

 The only surviving settlement on Drinax was the Royal Palace, which